bediger4000/linked_lists/README.md

 So if you buy it's a merge sort, this does the task in O(n log n) time and constant space.

+### Benchmarking

+I wrote a [benchmark program](mergetest.go) to try out the merge sorting.
+It creates randomly-chosen positive integer values for nodes, creates a linked list of a given size with these values, then times the merge sort.
+It does 11 runs at any given list size, but only uses runs 2 - 11 in the pious hope that doing one run "warms the cache", reducing jitter/goofiness due to paging problems.

+I ran the benchmark program on a Dell Latitude E6420 laptop, a Dell PowerEdge R530 rackmount server, and a MacBook Pro.

 ![sorting benchmark data](mergesort.png)

+All the hardware produced similar timings.

 This looks pretty linear, but it could fit n\*log(n) as well. log-base-2 of n doesn't contribute much change as the order-of-magnitude of list length changes.
+The discontinuities at 2 million, 4 million and possibly 1 million are puzzling, but probably involve paging or page size.

+In order to rule out garbage collection causing teh discontinuities, I wrote a [C transliteration](mergetest.c) of the benchmark program.
+It has a rudimentary linked list implementation, and it can either `malloc` every node on demand, or do a "slab allocation" of all nodes at any given list size.
+The C benchmark timings ran on the Dell Latitude E6420 laptop.
+The C timings are very similar to the Golang version, so I'm going to rule out garbage collection.

 ---